Transferring to GSC

 Once students are admitted to Good Samaritan College, they are required to take the remainder of their coursework at the college.
 Off campus coursework for enrolled students is only approved in very limited situations where something is not available on campus and is required for progression.

-Students who begin coursework at Good Samaritan college are also required to meet the residency requirement of general education coursework for graduation.
-These requirements can be reviewed in the Requirements for Graduation Policy on our website.
+Students who begin coursework at Good Samaritan College must meet the residency requirement of general education coursework for graduation.
+These requirements can be reviewed in the Requirements for Graduation Policy in Consumer Information.

 Good Samaritan College acknowledges courses taken at other post-secondary institutions may qualify for transfer, but the college reserves the right to determine the acceptability of transfer credits in accord with its mission and goals.
 As a rule the following guidelines are followed, but these are not all-inclusive when considering awarding transfer credit at Good Samaritan College: